International Travel Guidance for DOI Employees

 Please note that bureau employees must work with their bureau's International Office Travel Contacts to process all of the documents listed above according to their bureau's policy.
 Office of the Secretary and PMB Employees should contact the DOI Office of International Affairs.

-Note for DOI employees traveling for DOI's International
+DOI employees traveling for the International

-process.
-Forms and instructions for ITAP travel can be found on DOI-ITAP's travel page.
+Technical Assistance Program: The ITAP travel process of DOI employees is detailed here, and forms and instructions for ITAP travel can be found on DOI-ITAP's travel page.

 Travel Regulations of Particular Concern to Foreign Travel

 All DOI employees must follow U.S. Government Regulations regarding foreign travel, which require the use of U.S. owned airlines to and from the continental U.S., regulate when different classes of travel are permitted, and define when layovers for travel are allowed.

 All DOI employees are required to make foreign travel arrangements through the DOI-approved travel system.
 They cannot be arranged outside of the contracted providers nor paid for with a personal credit card.
 Use of the travel system will assure compliance with federal official travel regulations.Note that country clearances, passports, and visas may take several weeks to process.
 Travelers should initiate necessary action as early as possible.

 |BLM||Colin Strylowski, International Affairs Specialist

 |BSEE||Julie Fleming, Acting Chief, Office of International Programs

 |BOEM||Emily Lindow, Chief of Staff, Bureau of Ocean Energy Managementemail@example.com||202-513-0825|

 |USGS||Kevin Kunkel, Director of International Programs